Nicmatt-15/Online-OH-Queue-Backend/README.md

 1. Implement environment variable for better safety
 2. Implement session for logged in user that can expire
 3. Add API documentation
+4. Implement safety to prevent similar student and staff number

 ## Note
 1. If node immediately terminates after being started: